EMPLOYEE WORKPLACE DRUG TESTING

-Employee Drug Testing, Workplace Drug Testing, Drug-Free Workplace Program Management for DOT-Regulated and non-DOT Companies
+Employee Drug Testing, Workplace Drug Testing, Drug-Free Workplace Program Management for DOT-Regulated and non DOT-regulated Companies

-"Employee drug testing is NOT about a company trying to 'catch' employees using drugs.
-Drug testing employees is about preventing employee drug-use in the workplace that will ultimately cause accidents and injuries to company personnel.
-Pre-employment drug tests and randomly testing existing employees for drug use in the workplace is also about a company's LEGAL obligation as well as MORAL responsibility to keep its workplace a SAFE and HEALTHY environment for ALL its employees, customers, and even its vendors.
-Employee drug testing helps socially responsible companies to achieve those important goals to the benefit of all, including the employee's family."
+"Employee drug testing is NOT about a company trying to 'catch' employees using drugs!
+Drug testing employees is about preventing employee drug-use in the workplace that may ultimately cause accidents and injuries to the drug abuser or to other company personnel.
+Pre-employment drug tests combined with periodic random drug tests of existing employees in the workforce also helps fulfill a company's LEGAL requirement as well as its MORAL obligation to always maintain its workplace as a SAFE and HEALTHY environment for ALL its employees, its customers- even its vendors.
+Drug testing helps socially responsible companies achieve a SAFER workplace to everyone's benefit, including the immediate family of its employees, too!"

-Note below, the 55% drop in drug test 'positivity' rates for existing employees since pre-employment and existing employee drug testing records were first kept by Quest Diagnostics in 1988:
+Note below, the whopping 68% drop in drug test 'positivity' rates for existing employees since pre-employment and existing employee drug testing records were first kept by Quest Diagnostics in 1988:

 Great progress, yes; perfection, not quite yet!
 But, do you see how effective ongoing employee drug testing has become in lowering workplace drug-use?